semiversus/python-broqer/README.rst

 * RxPY_: Reactive Extension for Python (by Børge Lanes and Dag Brattli)
 * aioreactive_: Async/Await reactive tools for Python (by Dag Brattli)
-* streamz_: build pipelines to manage continous streams of data (by Matthew Rocklin)
+* streamz_: build pipelines to manage continuous streams of data (by Matthew Rocklin)
 * MQTT_: M2M connectivity protocol
 * Florian Feurstein: spending hours of discussion, coming up with great ideas and help me understand the concepts!